abhijeetnishal/Build-Your-Own-X/url-shortener/Readme.md

     cd ../client
 ```
 8. Create a .env file in root directory of client and copy contents of .env.example file to .env file and add your backend URL.
-9. To install dependencies run the below cammand:
+9. To install dependencies run the below command:
 ```bash
     npm install
 ```